-Thinning hair, bald spots and graying are all things senior men need to take into account when getting a haircut.
-Finding the right hairstyle for a senior man can make you feel like a million bucks.
+Thinning hair, bald spots, and graying are all things senior men need to take into account when getting a haircut.
+Finding the right haircuts for seniors can make you feel like a million bucks.
 Learn the tips and tricks for finding the perfect haircut for you.

 Traditional Hairstyles for Senior Men